dvdstelt/weblog/_posts/2024-03-14-share-database-of-course-not.md

 ## Decoupling through layers

 As I mentioned before, it's a common conception that this should not be how we share data between services.
 To solve this, we want to introduce a [service layer](https://martinfowler.com/eaaCatalog/serviceLayer.html).
 Don't you love that you can use the word "service" everywhere and have it mean something different each time?
 Anyway, here's an updated picture.
 Now each service has its own WebAPI.
-Not visible in our image, but imagine an API that shares data over HTTP in JSON format.
+Not visible in our image, but our API could share data over HTTP in JSON format.
 If a service requires some data, it can just do a request to the other service.

 ![shared-api](\images\2024\share-database\shared-api.png)